exterm/reference_extractor/README.md

 - [packwerk#410](https://github.com/Shopify/packwerk/pull/410) Proof of concept for removing ConstantResolver and using Zeitwerk for ConstantDiscovery
 - [packwerk#397](https://github.com/Shopify/packwerk/pull/397) Allow fetching all references for a file, or all files, using public API

+## Implemented Improvements over Packwerk

+- Removed dependency on `constant_resolver` by depending directly on zeitwerk for reverse lookup, thanks to @Catsuko ([packwerk#410](https://github.com/Shopify/packwerk/pull/410))
+- Replaced `better_html` with `herb` which comes with a lot less dependencies
+- remove possibly outdated encoding handling from parsers

 ## Ideas

 - Name